sveinung/writings/autonome-team/autonomous-teams.md

 ![Centralization of authority vs. autonomy](img/negative-correlation-centralization-vs-autonomy.png)

-You can do some of the following:
+If you want to decrease centralization you can do some of the following:
-- Incorporate them into the team.
+- Moving the people with authority into the team.
 - Take away their power.
 Give them an advisory function instead.
 - Get rid of them.